brianz/blog/content/post/serverless-part-ii.md

 saw that API Gateway is setup to return `application/json` which worked great out of the box.
 To make it return `text/html` is much more convoluted and not intuitive in the least.
 To do this we'll need to tweak the mappings in API Gateway via the `s-function.json` file.
-I'm not going to explain the details for now, but here are the lines you'll need to change:
+I'm not going to explain the details for now mostly because I'm still figuring out exactly how these mapping work.
+For now, here are the lines you'll need to change:

 ```
 "responses": {